Berlusconi's party pushed to political sidelines in Italy

 The media-magnate-turned-politician is seeking to forge an alliance with its one-time ally, the Northern League.
 But Forza Italia is clearly struggling and announced on Tuesday that its dire finances meant it had to lay off all its employees, estimated at just over 80.

-It said the move was a result of a 2014 law, backed by his own parliamentarians, which capped donations by personal individuals to political parties at just 100,000 euros (72,959 pounds) and eliminated state financing.
+It said the move was a result of a 2014 law, backed by his own parliamentarians, which capped donations by personal individuals to political parties at just 100,000 euros ($108,480) and eliminated state financing.